taanishr/cse15l-lab-reports/week-5-lab-report.md

 plos/pmed.0020149.txt-        essential role in the prevention of CHD.
 Therapeutic lifestyle changes are important for
 ```

 This command line option captures the lines before and after the matched content along with the matched line.
-In this case, 2 was provided as the number of lines to capture.
+In this case, `2` was provided as the number of lines to capture.
 This may be useful while looking through a long code base and you want to key in on the context surrounding a certain function call or variable mention.

-Source: Found in manual of grep.
+Source: Found in `man grep`.

 Example 2:
 ```